storj/storj/docs/design/storage-node-automatic-updater.md

 ## Background

 As more Storage Node Operators join the network we must ensure these nodes have a mechanism to automatically keep their nodes software up to date.
-If a Storage Node Operator fails to keep their node up to date with the minimum version required by satellites they will no longer be selected for upload or download requests.s
+If a Storage Node Operator fails to keep their node up to date with the minimum version required by satellites they will no longer be selected for upload or download requests.
 Currently we are using Docker for automatic updates but we are migrating away from docker so we need to write out own automatic update utility for Storage Nodes.

 ## Design